kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 \frac{141.5}{1.0}-131.5=10^\circ \textrm{API}
 $

 This is very heavy for an oil.
-Oil's with an API gravity at or below $10^\circ$ API are usually classified as "extra heavy oil".
+Oil having an API gravity at or below $10^\circ$ API are usually classified as "extra heavy oil".
 "Medium oils" are around $20^\circ$ API and "light oils" around $45^\circ$ API.
 Remember, the higher the API the lower the density (Any oil with an API greater than $10^\circ$ will float on water).

 <div class="example">